Gulf Arab states urge bigger international role in Yemen crisis

 “There was concern about Iranian influence but no one discussed getting in touch with the Iranians,” the official said, adding that there was also talk about more Security Council meetings on Yemen.

-Yemen’s Houthi movement on Friday dissolved parliament and said a new interim assembly and government would be formed, a move denounced by a main political faction as a coup.

-Yemen’s instability has drawn international concern as it shares a long border with top world oil exporter Saudi Arabia, and the country is also fighting one of the most formidable branches of al Qaeda with the help of U.S. drone strikes.

-Meanwhile, the official also said the UAE reaffirmed its commitment to the U.S.-led coalition conducting air strikes against Islamic State in Syria and Iraq and said there would be “positive news on the flight issues” in coming days.
+The official said the UAE reaffirmed its commitment to the coalition conducting air strikes against Islamic State in Syria and Iraq and said there would be “positive news on the flight issues” in coming days.

 The UAE suspended flights after concerns about search and rescue capabilities after the downing, and eventual killing, of a Jordanian pilot during a mission in Syria.

-“I think it’s fair to say they reaffirmed their commitment to the coalition and suggested that there was going to be positive news on the flight issue within the next few days,” the official said, adding later it would be within the “next couple of days.”

-Reporting by Lesley Wroughton; Writing by Doina Chiacu; Editing by Sandra Maler, Mohammad Zargham and Andrew Hay
+Reporting by Lesley Wroughton; Writing by Doina Chiacu; Editing by Sandra Maler and Mohammad Zargham